 Dark, Leafy Greens: Kale, Swiss Chard, Collards and More

 Hard frosts held off in October, meaning that here in the Mid-Atlantic, we still have abundant fresh greens.
 Besides better flavor and freshness, there’s another reason to get your greens from local growers – price.
-I’ve noticed that grocery store greens continue to dwindle in quantity and rise in price, but at the Saturday farmers market, I got big bunches of kale and Swiss chard for about 5 bucks a bunch.
+I’ve noticed that grocery store greens continue to dwindle in quantity and rise in price, but at the Saturday farmers market, I got big bunches of kale and Swiss chard for about five bucks a bunch.

 - Mushroom and Kale Pesto Lasagna